LogicalMonster/mathematics_in_lean/markdown/C01_Introduction.md

   1. Install Lean 4 and VS Code following these [installation instructions](https://leanprover-community.github.io/get_started.html).
   2. Make sure you have [git](https://git-scm.com/) installed.
-  3. Follow these [instructions](https://leanprover-community.github.io/install/project.html#working-on-an-existing-project) to fetch the mathematics_in_lean repository and open it up in VS Code.
+  3. Follow these [instructions](https://leanprover-community.github.io/install/project.html#working-on-an-existing-project) to fetch the `mathematics_in_lean` repository and open it up in VS Code.
   4. Each section in this book has an associated Lean file with examples and exercises.
-You can find them in the folder MIL, organized by chapter.
+You can find them in the folder `MIL`, organized by chapter.
 We strongly recommend making a copy of that folder and experimenting and doing the exercises in that copy.
 This leaves the originals intact, and it also makes it easier to update the repository as it changes (see below).
-You can call the copy my_files or whatever you want and use it to create your own Lean files as well.
+You can call the copy `my_files` or whatever you want and use it to create your own Lean files as well.

 At that point, you can open the textbook in a side panel in VS Code as follows:

-  1. Type ctrl-shift-P (command-shift-P in macOS).
+  1. Type `ctrl-shift-P` (`command-shift-P` in macOS).
-  2. Type Lean 4: Open Documentation View in the bar that appears, and then press return.
+  2. Type `Lean 4: Open Documentation View` in the bar that appears, and then press return.
 (You can press return to select it as soon as it is highlighted in the menu.)
-  3. In the window that opens, click on Open documentation of current project.
+  3. In the window that opens, click on `Open documentation of current project`.

 Alternatively, you can run Lean and VS Code in the cloud, using [Gitpod](https://gitpod.io/).
 You can find instructions as to how to do that on the Mathematics in Lean [project page](https://github.com/leanprover-community/mathematics_in_lean) on Github.
 We still recommend working in a copy of the MIL folder, as described above.

 This textbook and the associated repository are still a work in progress.
-You can update the repository by typing git pull followed by lake exe cache get inside the mathematics_in_lean folder.
-(This assumes that you have not changed the contents of the MIL folder, which is why we suggested making a copy.)
+You can update the repository by typing `git pull` followed by `lake exe cache get` inside the `mathematics_in_lean` folder.
+(This assumes that you have not changed the contents of the `MIL` folder, which is why we suggested making a copy.)

-We intend for you to work on the exercises in the MIL folder while reading the textbook, which contains explanations, instructions, and hints.
+We intend for you to work on the exercises in the `MIL` folder while reading the textbook, which contains explanations, instructions, and hints.
 The text will often include examples, like this one:

 ```
   #eval "Hello, World!"
 ```

 You should be able to find the corresponding example in the associated Lean file.
-If you click on the line, VS Code will show you Lean’s feedback in the Lean Goal window, and if you hover your cursor over the #eval command VS Code will show you Lean’s response to this command in a pop-up window.
+If you click on the line, VS Code will show you Lean’s feedback in the `Lean Goal` window, and if you hover your cursor over the `#eval` command VS Code will show you Lean’s response to this command in a pop-up window.
 You are encouraged to edit the file and try examples of your own.

 This book moreover provides lots of challenging exercises for you to try.
 Don’t rush past these!
 Lean is about *doing* mathematics interactively, not just reading about it.
 Working through the exercises is central to the experience.
 You don’t have to do all of them; when you feel comfortable that you have mastered the relevant skills, feel free to move on.
-You can always compare your solutions to the ones in the solutions folder associated with each section.
+You can always compare your solutions to the ones in the `solutions` folder associated with each section.

 ## 1.2.
 Overview

 Put simply, Lean is a tool for building complex expressions in a formal language known as *dependent type theory*.

 Every expression has a *type*, and you can use the #check command to print it.
-Some expressions have types like ℕ or ℕ → ℕ. These are mathematical objects.
+Some expressions have types like *ℕ* or *ℕ → ℕ*.
+These are mathematical objects.

 ```
 #check 2 + 2